Trap Pond State Park

 - Afternoon: Spend some time soaking in the sun and having fun on the water!
 Dewey is a skimboarding hot spot and a great location for jet skiing, parasailing, wake boarding and of course, relaxing on the beach.

-- Evening/night on Dewey Beach: Dance the night away at lively beach bars including; the The Starboard (which serves late-night eats until 1 a.m. nightly including Build a Burger on Friday nights or Build your own Bloody Mary for Sunday brunch), The Lighthouse (the classic Dewey night life experience), Bottle and Cork, which dubs itself “the Greatest Rock and Roll Bar in the World” or Nalu for an open air Hawaiian surf bar vibe.
+- Evening/night on Dewey Beach: Dance the night away at lively beach bars including; the The Starboard (which serves late-night eats until 1 a.m. nightly including Build a Burger on Friday nights or Build your own Bloody Mary for Sunday brunch), Bottle and Cork, which dubs itself “the Greatest Rock and Roll Bar in the World” or Nalu for an open air Hawaiian surf bar vibe.

-- Where to stay: Enjoy oceanfront views and easy beach access at the Atlantic View Hotel.
-Or opening in fall 2013, visitors can stay at the Hyatt Place Dewey Beach is located on the bay and steps away from the ocean.
+- Where to stay: Enjoy oceanfront views and easy beach access at the Atlantic View Hotel or stay at the Hyatt Place Dewey Beach, located on the bay and steps away from the ocean.